12 Free Computer Science Summer Programs for High School Students

 Eligibility: All high school students living within the Greater Boston area

-MIT PRIMES is a year-long research program where advanced high school students work on either individual or group research projects in mathematics, computer science, or biology and are mentored by MIT graduate or postdoctoral students.
-The program is highly competitive and, to apply, students must solve a set of questions based on their chosen research interest.
+MIT PRIMES is a year-long research program where high school students work on research projects in mathematics, computer science, or biology with mentorship from MIT graduate or postdoctoral students.
+The program is highly competitive, and to apply, you must solve a set of questions based on your chosen research interest.
 You can see previous years’ problem sets here.
 The program is split into four phases: advanced reading, active research, independent study, and write-up.
-Students must be able to commit a minimum of 10 hours per week to independent study and research.
+You must be able to commit a minimum of 10 hours per week to independent study and research.
+To learn more about MIT PRIMES, check out our complete guide here.

 Location: Massachusetts Institute of Technology (Cambridge, MA)